jpmens/check-mqtt/README.md

   -v <value>, --value <value>
                         value to compare against payload received on -s <topic> (defaults to 'PiNG').
-If it begins with !, output of the command will be used -o <operator>, --operator <operator>
+If it begins with !, output of the command will be used -j <path>, --jsonpath <path>
+                        if given, the value is interpreted as a JSON string and the value is extracted using the <path>
+  -o <operator>, --operator <operator>
                         operator to compare received value with value.
+Choose 'eq','equal' (default), 'lt','lessthan', 'gt','greaterthan' or 'ct','contain'.
-Coose from 'equal' (default), 'lessthan', and 'greaterthan'. 'equal' compares Strings, the other two convert the arguments to int
+                        'equal' compares strings, the other two convert the argument to float before compare
 ```

 `max_wait` is the time we're willing to wait for a SUB to the topic we PUBlish on.
 If we don't receive the MQTT PUB within this many seconds we exist with _CRITICAL_.